HERE ARE SOME TIPS AND TRICKS WE’VE LEARNED OUT ON THE WATER.

 After everything is dry, store your boat out of direct sunlight.
 If you have a sit-inside put on a cockpit cover and close hatches to keep out insects, birds, and rodents – especially if storing for several weeks.

 For poly (rotomolded) boats, apply a UV protector every couple of months during your paddling season.
 Apply very sparingly – too much and it makes your boat really slippery!
-On ABS and fiberglass boats you don’t generally need the UV protection, but your hatch covers may.
+On thermoformed and fiberglass boats the hull does not generally need the UV protection, but your hatch covers may.
 Again, just a very light coating on the covers will keep them from fading and cracking.
-Also, if you have “tupperwear” style hatch covers, a very light coating on the rim of the inside of the cover will make them easier to get on and off without sacrificing water protection.
+Also, if you have “tupperwear” style hatch covers, a very light coating on the inside rim of the cover will make them easier to get on and off without sacrificing water protection.

 During your rinse-off is a good time to check the integrity of hatch covers and bulkheads.
 If your bulkheads are leaking, you can reseal them with silicone caulk.
 Look for a tube of Lexel at your local hardware store.
 Trim away any loose sealant, wash with soap and water, apply a thin line of Lexel, then spread evenly with your finger.
 Some bulkheads leave a small opening – about an inch wide – at the top, just under the deck, to allow for ventilation and expansion/contraction – if your bulkheads have this feature, do not plug it up.